oliverde8/php-etl/docs/doc/01-understand-the-etl/execution-context.md

 This context factory will create unique contexts for each execution.
 This means a unique directory to run the etl in; and a unique logger.

 This is only needed if you are running the etl in **🐘 standalone**.
-With any integration this should be automatically $ handled for you.
-This chapter will be the last one where we do mention standalone integrations.
+With any integration this should be automatically handled for you.
 {% endcapture %}
 {% capture code %}
 ```php